(847) 967-0801 | firstname.lastname@example.org

 For many industrial leaders, this represents a significant new challenge.
 For years, the corporate agenda has been dominated by globalization and operating excellence priorities such as outsourcing and lean operating practices.
 However, now we find ourselves at a time where effective technology adoption, particularly digital technology, has become the new imperative.
 Industrial Internet of Things (IIoT) and related technologies, such as analytics, machine learning, and cloud computing, all promise to impact our products, processes, and the workflows of our people.

-Blue Canyon partnered with Joe Kann, a former executive at Rockwell Automation who led strategy development and business partnering, to explain how executives have the opportunity to dramatically change the way they compete and add value for their customers.
+Blue Canyon partnered with Founder and President of Cobble Creek Solutions, Joe Kann (a former executive at Rockwell Automation who led strategy development and business partnering), to explain how executives have the opportunity to dramatically change the way they compete and add value for their customers.
 To be successful, they must embrace this challenge, rethink their business model, and build the competencies to leverage IIoT and the skills of other stakeholders.